-Others get dry skin and some even get rashes.
+Others get dry skin, and some even get rashes.

-This is because when you start fasting, the body creates new blood cells, which interfere with the body.
+When you start fasting, the body creates new blood cells, which interfere with the body.

 So, if you are looking for what to eat to stop acne when you are fasting, then avoid fatty and sugary foods as much as possible.

 Take very low-calorie foods even when you break the fast.

 Eat Stop Eat Warnings